Do you want us to contact you? Please click here

 High expression of laminin isoforms in the bone microenvironment

 Bone cells, including include osteocytes, osteoblasts, osteoclasts, osteogenic cells (stem cells), and lining cells, reside in the bone marrow.
-There are several laminin family proteins expressed in human bone marrow microenvironment where laminin 411/421 and laminin 511/521 are the most abundant isoforms, synthesized by human bone marrow stromal cells.
+There are several laminin family proteins expressed in the human bone marrow microenvironment where laminin 411/421 and laminin 511/521 are the most abundant isoforms, synthesized by human bone marrow stromal cells.
 Laminin isoforms 111, 331 and 332 are also expressed in the human bone marrow microenvironment (Siler, 2000).
 Laminin 332 is specifically expressed around primary osteoblasts and osteoblast-like cells localized on the bone surface (Uehara, 2017)

 LN332 negatively regulates osteoclastogenesis and promote osteogenic differentiation

-A publication by German researchers show that laminin 332 promote attachment, and compared to plastic, osteogenic differentiation was significantly increased by laminin 332 (Mittag, 2012).
+A publication by German researchers shows that laminin 332 promotes attachment, and compared to plastic, osteogenic differentiation was significantly increased by laminin 332 (Mittag, 2012).
 In addition, laminin 332 (has been shown to markedly inhibit RANKL induced osteoclastogenesis (Uehara, 2017).
 The suppression is thought to be mediated through laminin binding to integrin receptors α3β1, α6β1, and α6β4 (Uehara, 2017; Hashimoto, 2006).
 Laminin 332 is expressed by primary osteoblasts in culture and the laminin g2 chain is transiently expressed in chondrocytes during development (Uehara, 2017; Hashimoto, 2006).
 Laminin 332 expression is negatively regulated by osteoclastogenic factors, suggesting that LN332 is a novel negative regulator that may define osteoclastogenesis spatiotemporally in bone tissues (Uehara, 2017).
 Laminin 332 has also been shown to suppresses the chondrogenic differentiation of BM-MSC without inducing apoptosis or inhibiting cell growth (Hashimoto, 2005; Hashimoto, 2006).
 However, laminin 332 had no effect on the osteogenic differentiation of MSCs (Hashimoto, 2006).
-These results suggest that laminin 332 may contribute to the development of bone tissues by promoting the proliferation and by suppressing the chondrogenic differentiation of MSCs.
+These results suggest that laminin 332 may contribute to the development of bone tissues by promoting proliferation and by suppressing the chondrogenic differentiation of MSCs.

 Best adhesion, growth, and proliferation of BM-MSC on LN511 and LN521